Abaso007/dvc.org/content/docs/command-reference/import-db.md

 ## Description

 With `import-db`, you can snapshot your ETL/database to a file to use in your data pipelines.
-This commands supports importing your table or a SQL query results into different file formats.
+This command supports importing your table or a SQL query results into different file formats.
 To do so, you have to set connection strings to connect to a database, which can be setup in config as `db.<name>`.
 Check [Database Connections](#database-connections) for more information.